edwardcooper/piidetect/README.md

 For fastttext, it is not necessary since it will infer from the character n-grams.
 The fasttext training is much longer than word2vec.

-size: vector dimension for word.
+**size**: vector dimension for word.
 Must be the same as the pre_train model is that is specified.

-min_count: Ignores all words with total frequency lower than this.
+**min_count**: Ignores all words with total frequency lower than this.
 Use 1 for PII detection.

-workers: number of CPU cores for training
+**workers**: number of CPU cores for training

 ```